 What Should I Do If I am the Victim of a Reckless Driver?

 If you or someone you love has been injured by a reckless driver, you may have legal rights to compensation.
 The personal injury lawyers at Taylor King Law work every day to help Arkansas accident victims like you.
 When you call 1-800-CAR-WRECK, you’ll get a free consultation with Taylor King and professional advice about your case.
+With 5 locations across Arkansas we’re easily accessible if you would like to speak with an attorney face to face.
+Visit us at any of our offices in Arkadelphia, Little Rock, Jonesboro, Fort Smith, or Springdale.
 We’ll be on your side, by your side, every step of the way.
-You’re one call away from getting help today!
+You’re one call away or a short drive from getting help today!